 How is child support calculated from income?

 Calculating child support can be a complicated process.
 Fortunately, many states have calculators or worksheets to facilitate the calculation.
 Different states use different standards of income, such as gross income, which is total pay before taxes, or net income, the income remaining after deductions have been made such as payroll taxes.
-New Mexico uses gross income while California uses net disposable income for their calculations.
-Illinois starts with gross income and then has a chart to convert gross income to net income.
+New Mexico uses gross income while Illinois starts with gross income and then has a chart to convert gross income to net income.

 Once gross or net income is determined for both parents, their incomes are combined.
 Next, the basic support obligation, or how much the parents would spend on the child or multiple children, must be determined.
 Many states have charts that outline the obligation, often by the number of children involved.
 Additional expenses may include health and dental insurance and other related expenses.
 Responsibility for medical and other expenses are often calculated can be paid “in proportion to his income, in addition to the basic obligation.”